Market conditions/ performance

 • Ireland’s Ancient East: particularly using the shared Viking heritage as a hook.

-- Northern Ireland: Games of Thrones and the Causeway Coastal Route including attractions like The Gobbins will be highlighted in publicity and through online consumer campaigns and engagement with Nordic travel trade partners.
+• Northern Ireland: Games of Thrones and the Causeway Coastal Route including attractions such as The Gobbins will be highlighted in publicity and through online consumer campaigns and engagement with Nordic travel trade partners.

-We look forward to working with you in 2019 and beyond to bring more visitors from the Nordic region to the Island of Ireland.
+We look forward to working with you in 2019 and beyond to bring even more visitors from the Nordic region to the Island of Ireland.